 When it’s time to listen, do you ever notice your child’s brain just “go savage”?

-I just got done doing what we call a report of findings with the cutest, coolest kid which got me thinking.
-If you have ever followed any of our videos/posts or been to our workshops, you may know when we look at kids under the Perfect Storm umbrella of sensory challenges, ADHD, etc, we usually break them into groups.
-There are raging bull kiddos, which are the impulsive anxiety, and hyperactive kiddos, and there are the drunken bull kiddos, which are focused in concentration, memory, and emotional regulation challenges.
+As neurologically-focused pediatric and family chiropractors, we look at kids under the Perfect Storm umbrella of sensory challenges, ADHD, etc, and we usually break them into groups.
+There are raging bull kiddos, which are impulsive, anxious, and hyperactive kiddos, and there are the drunken bull kiddos, which are focused on concentration, memory, and emotional regulation challenges.
 The third camp is a combination of those two, but most kids have a predominant or what we would call primary category.

 Stuck on Savage Mode

-This kiddo I just got done meeting with is absolutely a raging bull.
-As I was explaining to him and his parents how the nervous system works, how subluxation and stress on the nervous system lead to these challenges and how we’d be able to help him with chiropractic, he really opened up.
-He described to me what his challenges are and explained that a lot of times when he is supposed to be doing his homework or listening to his mom or teacher, that his brain and body just go “savage”.
+I met with an awesome kiddo, who is absolutely a raging bull, and his parents today.
+As I was explaining to them how the nervous system works, how subluxation and stress on the nervous system lead to these challenges, and how we’d be able to help him with chiropractic, he really opened up.
+He described to me what his challenges are and explained that a lot of times when he is supposed to be doing his homework or listening to his mom or teacher, his brain and body just go “savage”.

 How to Help Your Child Get Unstuck